 A key impetus to the development of our UK research expertise was the initiation of the Department of Health funded Service Delivery and Organisation Research Programme in 1999.
 Its purpose was to commission research to produce evidence that improves practice in relation to the organisation and delivery of health care, and build research capability and capacity amongst those who manage, organise and deliver services.
-Along with the Policy Research Units described here, this programme still provides valuable lessons on how to commission research that responds to policy makers' demands and managers' needs for evidence.
+Along with the Policy Research Units described here, this programme still provides valuable lessons on how to commission research that responds to policy makers' demands and managers'

 Around the same time, the European Centre for the Health of Societies in Transition (ECOHOST) was set up at the School to conduct research and analyse policies on health and health care in countries of Central and Eastern Europe and the former Soviet Union.
 ECOHOST is the School's partner in the European Observatory on Health Systems and Policies, which has been a driving force in development of health policy and systems analysis.
+ECOHOST has been succeeded by the Centre for Global Chronic Conditions.